Enrique Bautista Oly

 In addition, Enrique Bautista matched this with 10.9 in Heat 2, ahead of visitor RJ Long 11.0 and Remigio Vista 11.1.
 2 Americans won Heat 3 and Heat 4.

-In the Final Bautista won again matching 10.9 In conclusion ending the dominance of the aging Cabrerra who took silver and 11.0, and also beating the American visitors.
+In the Final, Bautista won again, matching 10.9.
+In conclusion ending the dominance of the aging Cabrerra, who took silver and 11.0, and beating the American visitors.
 Pedro Subido was bronze in 11.1.

 Bautista claimed the national title in 22.0 narrowly D. Remota 22.1 and Akugi of Japan 22.3.

-The Defining Moments for Enrique Bautista was in 1958 at the Tokyo, Asian Games.
-Where he took a Bronze in the 200m, behind the great Milka Singh (India) who set a games record in 21.6, and Abdul Khaliq of Pakistan 21.7.
+The Defining Moments for Enrique Bautista was in 1958 at the Tokyo Asian Games.
+He took a Bronze in the 200m, behind the great Milka Singh (India), who set a games record in 21.6, and Abdul Khaliq of Pakistan 21.7.